Black Hole Response Theory and its Exact Shockwave Limit: Black Hole Response Theory

 This is nothing but the background Schwarzschild metric~\cite{Duff:1973zz,Jakobsen:2020ksu,Mougiakakos:2024nku,Damgaard:2024fqj}.
 To determine the deflection one-point function in \eqn{eq:deflection-one-point}, we first note that the dimensional regularisation identity of \eqn{eq:crucial-dim-reg-id} has the diagrammatic manifestation

 As this subdiagram occurs in all terms of \eqn{eq:deflection-one-point}, we are able to conclude that

 We now define the 1PI (white blob) vertices

-where, again, the solid lines in this graph denote both deflections and gravitons.
-In this equation, we take $n\geq3$.
-These vertices are not 1PI in a traditional sense, as they contain the one-point function of the graviton from \eqn{eq:graviton-one-point}.
-Yet, one cannot disjoin any external legs by cutting a single internal propagator, so with this slight caveat we shall still refer to these vertices as 1PI.
-Expressed in terms of the background metric of \eqn{eq:graviton-one-point}, we find
+where, again, the solid lines in this graph denote both deflections and gravitons. {{For the purpose of interpreting this as a vertex rule on curved spacetime, we restrict to $n\geq3$ and treat the cases $n\leq2$ separately.}} {These vertices are not 1PI in a traditional sense, as they contain the one-point function of the graviton from \eqn{eq:graviton-one-point}.
+As such, cutting any line connecting a vertex to such a one-point function would split the diagram in two.
+In spite of this, we shall still refer to these vertices as 1PI, but with the caveat that our definition of one-particle irreducibility is with respect to external legs only.} Expressed in terms of the background metric of \eqn{eq:graviton-one-point}, we find

-The equivalence between the 1PI and the PM worldline vertices in the second equality is again guaranteed by the dimensional regularisation identity from \eqn{eq:crucial-dim-reg-id-diagram}.
+{To derive these, we exploited \eqn{eq:h-one-point} along with the aforementioned fact that we classically have $\Gamma_\text{BH}[\vev{\phi}_J] = S_\text{BH}[\vev{\phi}_J]$.} The equivalence between the 1PI and the PM worldline vertices in the second equality is again guaranteed by the dimensional regularisation identity from \eqn{eq:crucial-dim-reg-id-diagram}.

 In the resummed framework defined by the 1PI vertices, the role of the propagator is played by the two-point response function.
 This follows from the relation